kaizen-ai/kaizenflow/docs/DataFlow.md

     - Logging, debugging and printing

 ## Time semantics

 **Time semantics**.
-A Sorrentum component can be executed or simulated accounting for different ways to represent the passing of time.
+A DataFlow component can be executed or simulated accounting for different ways to represent the passing of time.
 E.g., it can be simulated in a timed or non-timed simulation, depending on how data is delivered to the system (as it is generated or in bulk with knowledge time).